 An early example of a philosophical thought experiment is Plato’s Allegory of the Cave, which centers around a dialogue between Socrates and Glaucon (Plato’s brother.)

-Plato used this to illustrate the incomplete view of reality most of us have.
+Plato used this thought experiment to illustrate the incomplete view of reality most of us have.
 Only by learning philosophy, Plato claimed, can we see more than shadows.

 Upon leaving the cave, the people realize the outside world is far more interesting and fulfilling.
 If a solitary person left, they would want others to do the same.
 However, if they return to the cave, their old life will seem unsatisfactory.
 This discomfort would become misplaced, leading them to resent the outside world.
 Plato used this to convey his (almost compulsively) deep appreciation for the power of educating ourselves.
 To take up the mantle of your own education and begin seeking to understand the world is the first step on the way out of the cave.

-Moving from caves to insects, let’s take a look at a fascinating thought experiment from 20th-century philosopher Ludwig Wittgenstein.
-Imagine
+Moving from caves to insects, here’s a thought experiment from 20th-century philosopher Ludwig Wittgenstein.

 Imagine a world where each person has a beetle in a box.
 In this world, the only time anyone can see a beetle is when they look in their own box.
 As a consequence, the conception of a beetle each individual has is based on their own.
 It could be that everyone has something different, or that the boxes are empty, or even that the contents are amorphous.